Brxdl3y/KCA-UNI-NETWORK--EIGRP-/README.md

 **Project Overview**

 This project follows a pragmatic approach towards the simulation of a modern enterprise network designed for **KCA University**.
-The goal was to build a secure, scalable, and resilient topology that connects multiple departments, ensures seamless communication, and enforces security at the routing level.
+The goal was to build a **secure, scalable**, and **resilient** topology that connects multiple departments, ensures seamless communication, and enforces security at the routing level.

 🔹 Built on Cisco Packet Tracer

 🔹 Implements industry-grade routing & security best practices 🔹 Reflects real-world enterprise networking challenges